aneeshbhattacharya/DanceAnyWay/README.md

 ## Pre-trained models
-We provide a the pretrained models [here](Google drive link) Save these models inside their respective train_results directories as <em>checkpoint.pt<em>
+We provide a the pretrained models [here](Google drive link) Save these models inside their respective train_results directories as *checkpoint.pt*

 ## Running the code